PancCanNet/overview/workflows/workflow1.md

 # Workflow 1: Exploration PancCanNet pathway collection

-Download .Rmd file for the workflow here.
+Download .Rmd file for the workflow [here](PancCanNet-workflow1.Rmd).
+Open the .Rmd file in RStudio (see installation guide here) and walk through one section after the other.

 ## Introduction